 Materials related to Nori's mother:

-Paula, the book a photo book compiled by Nori Muster about her mother.
+Paula, the book a photo book assembled by Nori Muster for her mother.

 A Good Life

 Earl D. Horwitz (1921-2012) discusses his eighteen years at Capitol Records, 1959-1977.
 Interview recorded February 28, 2010.